-The Committee on Discrimination and Academic Justice, both as a community of scholars and members of SWS, believes in the continued research regarding the institutional and individual manifestations of discrimination in society, especially in the realm of academia.
-Not only does the Committee on Discrimination and Academic Justice organize sessions to inform the SWS Collective on issues regarding Discrimination in the Workplace at SWS Meetings, it also provides direct, individual support to SWS members in need.
-This committee also identifies structural and institutional issues in academia that are pertinent to gender, race, sexual orientation and other marginalized groups, collects pertinent data, coordinates and communicates with other organizations addressing these issues, and organizes information on best practices toward creating a just academy.
+The Discrimination and Academic Justice Committee, both as a community of scholars and members of SWS, believes in the continued research regarding the institutional and individual manifestations of discrimination in society, especially in the realm of academia.
+Not only does the Discrimination and Academic Justice Committee organize sessions to inform SWS on issues of discrimination in the workplace at SWS Meetings, it also provides direct, individual support to SWS members in need.

-The Committee on Discrimination and Academic Justice assists SWS members when they have experienced discrimination based on gender, race, ethnicity, sexuality, age, disability, religion, or other group characteristics, or when their academic freedom or other rights are violated.
-The Committee offers various types of support to members who are struggling with experiences of discrimination.
+The Discrimination and Academic Justice Committee assists SWS members when they have experienced discrimination based on gender, race, ethnicity, sexuality, age, disability, religion, or other group characteristics, or when their academic freedom or other rights are violated.

-Please note: The Committee on Discrimination and Academic Justice is not an investigative body.
+Please note: The Discrimination and Academic Justice Committee is not an investigative body.
 Its purpose is not to investigate or judge whether and how discrimination occurred as perceived by the SWS member.

-Getting Personal: the Committee on Discrimination and Academic Justice as an Asset (to SWSers)
+Getting Personal: The Discrimination and Academic Justice Committee as a Resource to SWS Members

-This committee exists to aid members by offering informational, institutional and/or financial assistances to members of SWS who believe they have been victims of discrimination based on gender, sexuality, race, ethnicity, age, disability, religion or other group characteristics, or when their academic freedom or other rights have been violated at their institutions of employment.
-The Committee on Discrimination and Academic Justice is convinced that members should be supported through their experiences of discrimination regardless of background, while paying great attention to how gender intersects other advice on how to proceed.
-Consequently, the committee will do its best to provide informal, emotional support to the person in trouble.
+This Committee exists to aid members by offering informational, institutional and/or financial assistance to members of SWS who believe they have been victims of discrimination based on gender, sexuality, race, ethnicity, age, disability, religion or other group characteristics, or when their academic freedom or other rights have been violated at their institutions of employment.
+The Discrimination and Academic Justice Committee is convinced that members should be supported through their experiences of discrimination regardless of background, while paying great attention to how gender and other identities may influence how to proceed.
+Consequently, the committee will do its best to provide support to the person in need.

-To achieve its goals, the Committee on Discrimination and Academic Justice acts on four principles:
+To achieve its goals, the Discrimination and Academic Justice Committee acts on four principles:

-Institutionally, the Committee on Discrimination and Academic Justice can write a letter of support to an administrator at the member’s workplace.
-This letter of support is signed by the current SWS President, President Elect, and the Chairs of the Committee on Discrimination and Academic Justice.
+Institutionally, the Discrimination and Academic Justice Committee can write a letter of support to an administrator at the member’s workplace.
+This letter of support is signed by the current SWS President, President Elect, and the Chairs of the Discrimination and Academic Justice Committee.
 The letter will state SWS’ knowledge of the situation and encouragement towards a fair resolution.
-Financial Support can be provided by recommending to allocate Natalie Allon funds to help defray the cost of legal advice or representation of the member in a discriminatory situation.
-See current chair Roberta Villalon’s article to learn more about the Natalie Allon Fund.
+When available, financial support, from the Natalie Allon Fund, can be provided to help defray the cost of legal advice or representation of the member in need.
+Please click HERE to learn more about Natalie Allon Funding Priorities.

 Contact the Chairs for a confidential discussion of your case.
 The Chairs will gather all pertinent information.
-The information will be anonymously shared among the Committee on Discrimination and Academic Justice members (and if necessary, SWS officers) and assessed on a case-by-case basis to consider what kind of support should be provided.
+The information will be anonymously shared among the Discrimination and Academic Justice Committee members (and if necessary, the Executive Officer and Council) and assessed on a case-by-case basis to consider what kind of support should be provided.

 - Information on Title IX